goldsky-io/docs-v1/src/pages/index.md

 description: Index subgraphs and transform on-chain data.
 Query with GraphQL, SQL, and more.
 ---

-Goldsky is foundational data infrastructure for applications that need real-time blockchain data, right in their own infrastructure.
+Goldsky provides foundational data infrastructure for applications that need real-time blockchain data, right in their own infrastructure.

-Goldsky, in a nutshell, provides:

 **Subgraphs**:
-Enterprise-grade Subgraph indexing with extra capabilities like webhooks and more.
+Enterprise-grade webasm-powered indexing with full backwards compatibility with subgraphs.
+Use with add-ons like webhooks and more.

 **Mirror**:
 A data pipeline platform that allows you to get real-time, re-org aware tables in your database or message queues with a single yaml config.